cronyakatsuki/pygame-dodger/README.md

 # python-dodger
-My python implementation of the dodger game in python pygame
+My python implementation of the dodger game in python pygame.

+This is mostly just a project for fun.